flowroute/flowroute-numbers-python/README.md

 *	[`list`](#listroutes)
 *  [`create_new_route`](#createroute)

-Run the following from the **flowroute-numbers-python** directory in a terminal window to call the Controller methods:

-	python routes.py

 #### `list(limit,page)`<a name=listroutes></a>

 The `list` method is used to return all of the existing inbound routes from your Flowroute account.
 From the list, you can retrieve the names and types of routes when applying a route to a phone number or updating an existing route on a phone number.